 We could go on and on with more numbers like that, but it’s better to show you.
 Let’s see how brands are driving dramatic growth with video on Facebook, YouTube, Instagram, Snapchat and Twitter.

 Facebook has the largest audience of any social network, with more than 2.07 billion monthly active users.
 That’s more than one-third of the world’s population, and a whole lot of those people are watching video.
 Around 100 million hours of video are watched every day on Facebook.
 Like YouTube, Facebook has a massive and diverse audience, which makes it harder to characterise than the emoji-filled landscape of SnapChat.
 The overall point to remember about Facebook is that people come to be entertained.
 In other words, cat videos.
 This video, for instance, titled “How to wrap your cat for Christmas 101” got more than 100 million views and 1 million shares.

 Here’s another, titled “Loaded Scalloped Potato Dome,” which has racked up more than 85 million views:

 But what if your company doesn’t have a cat and some wrapping paper handy?
 Clearly, there are a lot of businesses that don’t fit into the viral Facebook mould, and yet still score major successes.
-Of the 84 percent of marketers who have published video content on Facebook, 85 percent found it to be an effective strategy.
+Of the 79 percent of marketers who have published video content on Facebook, 85 percent say it has been a success.
 So let’s take a look at some examples of how to drive real results with real businesses.

 Airbnb coined the term “vacation mom” to describe what your mom is like on vacation.
 They created a heartwarming video of travellers sharing their favourite vacation stories with their moms, with each traveler sharing funny things their mom does that qualifies her as a “vacation mom.”
 The result has been 2.4 million views, and a whole lotta warm feelings for the vacation rental giant.